remiliacn/RateMyProfessorPy/README.md

 * [2019/07/19] - Added a function to get tags of a specific professor from RMP
 * [2019/07/18] - Project Launched

-installing the package using the following command:
+install the package using the following command:

 ```
 py -m pip install RateMyProfessorPyAPI